jpacsai/LearningPath/Books.md

-Robert C. Martin - Clean Architecture: A Craftsman's Guide to Software Structure and Design - 2017 Jaime Levy - UX Strategy: How to Devise Innovative Digital Products that People Want - 2015 Lea Verou - CSS Secrets: Better Solutions to Everyday Web Design Problems - 2015
+Robert C. Martin - Clean Architecture: A Craftsman's Guide to Software Structure and Design - 2017 Jaime Levy - UX Strategy: How to Devise Innovative Digital Products that People Want - 2015 Lea Verou - CSS Secrets: Better Solutions to Everyday Web Design Problems - 2015 Jason Beaird - The Principles of Beautiful Web Design: Designing Great Web Sites is Not Rocket Science! - 2014 Mike Taylor - Step-By-Step WordPress for Beginners: How to Build a Beautiful Website on Your Own Domain from Scratch - 2016 Artur Ejsmont - Web Scalability for Startup Engineers - 2015